Automated CNC Vs. Hand Gun Welding

 Contrary to what most people would believe, CNC machines demand a relatively low level of skill for operation.
 A single operator can oversee several CNC machines simultaneously, unlike traditional machining, which requires at least one skilled operator.

-Brief video of automated CNC welding in action:
+A brief video of automated CNC welding in action:

 Benefits of Automated CNC Machinery in Welding